toombj95/my-portfolio/TipCalculator/README.md

-### \#Tip Calculator
+#Tip Calculator

 A Python program that calculates tips for a given bill and supports splitting the total between multiple people.

-\## Features
+## Features

-\- Calculates suggested tips (15%, 20%, 25%)
+- Calculates suggested tips (15%, 20%, 25%)

-\- Accepts custom tip input
+- Accepts custom tip input

-\- Handles bill splitting
+- Handles bill splitting

-\- Input validation for positive numbers
+- Input validation for positive numbers

-\- Supports large bill amounts with commas and dollar signs
+- Supports large bill amounts with commas and dollar signs

 #Screenshot

 ![Tip Calculator Screenshot](./tip_calculator.png)

-\## How to Run
+## How to Run

-1\.
-Make sure Python is installed on your computer.
+1. Make sure Python is installed on your computer.

-2\.
-Open `TipCalculator.py` in IDLE or your terminal.
+2. Open `TipCalculator.py` in IDLE or your terminal.

-3\.
-Enter your bill amount, tip, and number of people when prompted.
+3. Enter your bill amount, tip, and number of people when prompted.